sisihagen/website/content/en/blog/2019/08/war-against-the-peace-movement.md

 title: "War against the Peace Movement"
 date: 2019-08-15
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "To ensure that the peace movement does not flourish to its old strength, peace activists are slandered and fought by all means."
-draft: false
 lang: en
 cover: "society"
 ---